winthropuniversity-besmer/group-project-leep7/README.md

-#Presice inserted the sql db and worked on insert, update, and delete.
+#Presice or leep7 inserted the sql db and worked on insert, update, and delete.